 INTRODUCTION

-In biological system, reactive oxygen species (ROS) are continuously produced in numerous processes such as mitochondrial respiration, metabolism of Xenobiotics by cytochromes P450, inflammation, and phagocytosis .
+In biological systems, reactive oxygen species (ROS) are continuously produced in numerous processes such as mitochondrial respiration, metabolism of Xenobiotics by cytochromes P450, inflammation, and phagocytosis .
 Reactive oxygen species (ROS) are unstable molecules containing oxygen that play a crucial role in various physiological and pathological processes.
 However, excessive production of ROS can lead to oxidative stress, causing damage to cellular components, including DNA, proteins, and lipids.
 This oxidative stress is implicated in the pathogenesis of various diseases, such as cancer, diabetes, neurodegenerative disorders, cardiovascular diseases and hemorrhoids [1, 2].
 Antioxidants are molecules that neutralize or mop up ROS, thereby preventing oxidative damage.
 The human body has an endogenous antioxidant system, but dietary antioxidants such as polyphenols, flavonoids, and terpenoids from plants play a vital role in maintaining the balance between ROS production and antioxidant defenses [3].

 Medicinal plants, including Ocimum gratissimum are rich in antioxidants and their usage and consumption can provide the body with sufficient antioxidant that can help the system to combat oxidation and consequently improve health.
 The increased search for effective, local, natural and edible plants with free radical scavenging activity has been intensified in recent years.
 Thus, this study aims to evaluate the free radical scavenging activities of Ocimum gratissimum leaf extract.

 Ocimum gratissimum (O. gratissimum) is an herbaceous plant that belongs to the Lamiaceae family and is sometimes referred to as smell leaf, African basil, camphor basil, basil leaf, or ram tulsi [4, 5].
 This particular species of tropical plant is popularly known as "scent leaf," a term that Nigerians find particularly endearing.
 It is known as Nchanwu in Igbo, Daidoya in Hausa, and Efirin in Yoruba in native Nigeria [2, 6].
 It is a small to average-sized plant with leaves that is comparable to cloveslike flavor and aroma, making it a significant herb in various cuisines [7].
 In West Africa, the plant is commonly grown for both culinary and medicinal reasons [4, 8], usually in gardens around community huts.
 O. gratissimum is used as a culinary ingredient in salads, soups, pastas, vinegars, and jellies in many parts of the world.
 Nutritionally, the plants have been documented to be rich in microelements sufficient for improved health and vitality [2].
-Additionally, the plant has been documented to contain a number of phytochemicals such as flavonoids and polyphenols [9, 10] which has been reported to be responsible for its many pharmacological activities such as hypoglycaemic activities [11], anti-inflammatory activities [12], anti-anaemic, hepatoprotective [13], anti-hypertensive [14], antibacterial [10], antifungal [15] as well as anti-hemorrhoids [2, 8].
+It also contains several phytochemicals such as flavonoids and polyphenols [9, 10] , responsible for its hypoglycaemic [11], anti-inflammatory [12], anti-anaemic, hepatoprotective [13], anti-hypertensive [14], antibacterial [10], antifungal [15] as well as anti-hemorrhoidal activities[2, 8].
 Although there have been several reports on its other pharmacological activities, there is need for research to focus on its free radical scavenging activities.
 Hence, this study evaluates the free radical scavenging activities of Ocimum gratissimum.

 MATERIALS AND METHODS